 You’re Sick of Replacing Glasses

-At the Eye Doctors, we know that life is messy and that accidents happen.
-Lenses get scratched, earpieces and nosepieces need adjusted, and glasses are broken past the point of no return or even lost, but this isn’t the case for children who use Ortho-K.
+At True Eye Experts, we know that life is messy and that accidents happen.
+Lenses get scratched, earpieces and nosepieces need to be adjusted, and glasses are broken past the point of no return or even lost, but this isn’t the case for children who use Ortho-K.

 By wearing CRT lenses throughout the night, children won’t have to wear other corrective eyewear during the day, and you won’t have to worry about frequent maintenance or replacement.